Dakota Southern Railway: History

-Dakota Southern also operated a line 82.4 mi from Napa Junction to Platte, South Dakota, which was also constructed and owned by the Chicago, Milwakuee, St. Paul and Pacific Railroad.
+Dakota Southern also operated a line 82.4 mi from Napa Junction to Platte, South Dakota, which was also constructed and owned by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 The operation lasted from 1985 to 1989 before Dakota Southern stopped operating the line.
 Dakota Southern has since reinstated operations on this line as far as Tabor, almost 30 years after the last train left the line.

 The railway originally hauled large amounts of grain, but this business became unprofitable in the late 1990s.
 Between 2000 and 2007, the railway had just one customer—a box factory in Mitchell, and thus no trains passed that point.
 In 2005, however, the railway obtained a haulage agreement with BNSF to allow it to operate to Sioux City, where it could interchange with the Union Pacific Railroad and the Canadian National Railway, making grain service profitable again.
 After track repairs, service briefly resumed as far as Presho, South Dakota in fall 2007.
 While the line still officially operates all the way to Kadoka, as the Kadoka-Rapid City portion was rail-banked in 1996, a grade crossing in Vivian is currently paved over, as well as one in Belvidere.